Shednas/Retro_Portfolio/README.md

 # Retro_Portfolio

-A fun and stylish 2D retro-themed portfolio website built as a creative experiment.
-This project serves as a testbed for exploring classic pixel-art aesthetics and vintage design elements while also experimenting with GitHub Pages hosting for seamless deployment.
+A fun and stylish **2D retro-themed portfolio website** built as a Test.
+This project showcases classic pixel-art aesthetics and vintage design elements, while also serving as a testbed for **GitHub Pages** hosting to enable seamless deployment.

-Features
+---

-Authentic retro 2D pixel art style
+## Features

-Clean and minimalistic layout inspired by vintage computer interfaces
+- 🎨 Authentic retro 2D pixel art style

-Fully responsive design for modern browsers
+- 🖥️ Clean and minimalistic layout inspired by vintage computer interfaces

-Simple and effective showcase of projects and skills
+- 💼 Simple and effective showcase of projects and skills

-Easy deployment on GitHub Pages for instant live previews
+- 🎮 Includes a fun dodge game on the go for interactive entertainment

-This repo is perfect for developers looking to combine nostalgia with modern web tech, or anyone interested in hosting lightweight personal portfolios with a unique retro flair.
+---

-A fun dodge game on the go.
+Enjoy📺